yguenduez/nerd-neck/report.md

 # Functionality

-The device is polling the current orientation from the intertial measurement unit (IMU) every 50 milliseconds, resulting in frequency of 20 hertz.
-As the imu angular velocities are error-prone in general, we use a sensor fusion algorithm, i.e. the Madgwick filter, to stabilise the orientation we get.
+The device is polling the current orientation from the intertial measurement unit (IMU) every 50 milliseconds.
+As the IMU angular velocities are error-prone in general, we use a sensor fusion algorithm, i.e. the Madgwick filter, to integrate the angular velocity over time and have an error correction to it.

 If the orientation surpasses a configurable threshold, we activate an active buzzer, that is powered directly with a 1kHz Pulse Modulo Width (PWM) signal.